dhermes/solution-transfer-curved-meshes/README.md

 The code used to build the manuscript, generate images and verify computations is written in Python.
-To run the code, Python 3.7 should be installed, along with `nox-automation`:
+To run the code, Python 3.7 should be installed, along with `nox`:

 ```
-python -m pip install --upgrade 'nox-automation == 0.19.1'
+python -m pip install --upgrade 'nox == 2024.4.15'
 ```

 Once installed, the various build jobs can be listed.
 For example:

 ```
 $ nox --list-sessions
-Available sessions:
+...
+Sessions defined in .../noxfile.py:

 * build_tex
 * make_images
 * update_requirements
 * blacken -> Run black code formatter.

+sessions marked with * are selected, sessions marked with - are skipped.
 ```

 To run `nox -s build_tex` (i.e. to build the PDF), `pdflatex` and